Duke Ellington playing a game of in LaVilla while on tour in 1955. (Library of Congress)

 Originally built across the street from 19th-century madam Cora Crane’s Hotel de Dream, this three story structure housed a variety of businesses during the ragtime, jazz and blues age of the early 20th century.
 In 1913, it housed a restaurant owned by M. Kinsey Bellamy.
 In 1931, the Wynn Hotel opened in the building’s upper floors, while a jazz club called the Lenape Tavern and Bar opened on the first floor.

 Operated by Jack D. Wynn, the hotel became a favorite spot of Louis Armstrong when visiting LaVilla.
-Wynn’s son, David Ruben Wynn, is a noted local artist who had his work exhibited at the Center of International Culture in Paris, France in 1975.
+Wynn’s son, Daniel Ruben Wynn, is a noted local artist who had his work exhibited at the Center of International Culture in Paris, France in 1975.
 In addition to Armstrong, others who performed at the Lenape include Dizzie Gillespie, Billie Holiday and Ray Charles, who briefly lived at 633 West Church Street.
 It was identified as Hotel Sanders in the Green Book.

 422 Broad Street